tommycqy/Yelp-Reviews/README.md

 **Data visualization map** \
 Using the coordinate data from the above DataFrame, plot restaurants in a map visualization. \
-TBD: Interactive visualization allowing filtering by category, price range, rating \
+Filter returned map coordinates by price, category, transaction, rating \
-TBD: Other visualization components in tooltip, showing review text data for each restaurant \
-TBD: Show separately distribution of ratings based on restaurants displayed in map

 **Data visualization for text reviews** \
 Using web scraper function to extract the text reviews on the first webpage of each restaurant. \